jake-figma/component-inspector/README.md

 - JSON

-This is just the beginning!
-Would love to hear from you about what works and what is lacking.
+Would love to hear from you about what works and what doesn't.

 ## Conventions / Pro Tips